The music business is a cruel and shallow money trench,

-- We also publish worldwide via our edition partner Budde Music and their subpublishers – but does that mean we don’t take that offer serious from the major publisher that would love to push our artist into some synchs?
+We also publish worldwide via our partners Concord and their subpublishers – but does that mean we don’t take that offer from the major publisher who would love to push our artist into some synchs?
 No. We do whatever is best for the artist.

 They played the big festivals from The USA to Russia.
 South America to Australia.

 You are independent – and you wanna stay so?
-We can help you manage your marketing budgets, find the right promoters in your targeted territory and help you promote that tour you booked awhile ago – and now you are stuck finding your audience.
+We can help you manage your marketing budgets, find the right promoters in your target territory and help you promote that tour you booked a while ago – and now you are stuck finding your audience.
 We help you translate Facebook fans into customers and let them know when you come to town.
-We invite the press that you want to write about yours show and we make sure that the local radio station tells the rest of the city that your amazing band will pay their hometurf a visit.
+We invite the press that you want writing about your show and we make sure that the local radio station tells the rest of the city about your amazing band paying their hometurf a visit.

-We help you with that guerilla campaign – your social media efforts and we make sure that your amazing music video gets in front of the pluggers so you get a chance for your mom giving you a call saying: “I saw you on TV last night.”
+We help you with that guerilla campaign – your social media efforts and we make sure that your amazing music video gets in front of the pluggers so you get a chance for your mom to call and say: “I saw you on TV last night.”

-Please, be aware that we believe strongly that EVERY MUSIC has his right to be heard, but due to capacity and our own abilities (how do you expect a rockfan to promote that Jazzband of yours without expecting to fail) we might not be able to work with you.
-But if you send us your material and ask us for our honest opinion, we will give that one to you. and maybe we even have that one tip that gets you in contact with the right people, who can chance your life.
+Please be aware that we believe strongly that EVERY MUSIC STYLE has a right to be heard, but due to capacity and our own abilities (how do you expect a rock fan to promote that jazz band of yours without expecting to fail) we might not be able to work with you.
+But if you send us your material and ask us for our honest opinion, we will give it to you.
+Maybe we even have that one tip that gets you in contact with the right people who can change your life.

 mgmt (at) 2808-mgmt.com